sginko/sginko/README.md

 ### 👨‍💻 About Me

 I am a motivated and detail-oriented **Backend Developer** with a strong foundation in Java, Spring Boot, and PostgreSQL.
 My focus is on creating reliable and scalable server-side applications.
-I am passionate about solving complex problems and continuously improving my skills by exploring new technologies and best practices in software development.
+I am currently completing my backend development courses and actively seeking opportunities to apply my knowledge in real-world projects.
+I'm looking for internships or entry-level roles where I can continue to develop my skills, gain hands-on experience, and grow as a developer.
+I am eager to contribute to projects, collaborate with experienced professionals, and continuously learn by exploring new technologies and best practices in software development.

-- 🎯 Currently working on projects utilizing **Kafka** and **Docker** to build distributed systems and improve my DevOps knowledge.
-- 📚 Actively learning **CI/CD pipelines** and containerization technologies to broaden my expertise.
 - 💡 Open to collaborations in open-source projects and always eager to contribute to the developer community.

 ---